 When the ball arrives and you handle it well, that was a nice touch.
 Kick it too hard or whatever and lose it: poor touch.
 Some players are said to have a nice first touch.

 Winning three titles in the same season.
-Last done in England by Manchester United (League, FA Cup, Champions League) in 1999
+Last done in England by Manchester United (League, FA Cup, Champions League) in 1999.
+Man City won a domestic treble in the 2018-19 season: League, League Cup, FA Cup.

-Newscastle (Tyneside) vs Sunderland (Wearside), possibly the most bitter derby in English football.
-Apparently it goes back to the cities being on opposite sides of the English Civil War — in the 17th Century!
+Newcastle (Tyneside) vs Sunderland (Wearside), possibly the most bitter derby in English football.
+Apparently it goes back to the cities being on opposite sides of the English Civil War — in the 17th century!
 They’ve been playing the derby since 1883.

-A term generally for Newcastle, which is on the River Tyne, but also a “minefield” I am told, similar to Geordie, above.
+A term generally for Newcastle, which is on the River Tyne, but also a “minefield” I am told, similar to Geordie.

 At the front, meaning your forward or strikers.